hyperstack-org/hyperstack/docs/hyper-model/README.md

 * You access your Model data in your Components, Operations, and Stores just like you would on the server or in an ERB or HAML view file.
 * If an optional push transport is connected Hyperstack broadcasts any changes made to your ActiveRecord models as they are persisted on the server or updated by one of the authorized clients.
-* Some Models can be designated as _server-only_ which means they are not available to the Isomorphic code.
+* Some Models (or even parts of Models) can be designated as _server-only_ which means they are not available to the client code.

 For example, consider a simple model called `Dictionary` which might be part of Wiktionary type app.